SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 &nbsp;

 # Example Code
-Here is a small example for a sonoff tx ultimate configuration with own action-events based on the full package to use the default main functionality.
+This is an example for the smallest sonoff tx ultimate configuration including an own action-event.
+It implement the logic of the package to use the main functionality of the sonoff tx ultimate switch.

+It's up to you, what you do in this events.

 ```
 substitutions:
-  name: "sonoff-tx-ultimate"
+  name: "shys-tx-ultimate"
-  friendly_name: "TX Ultimate"
+  friendly_name: "SHYS TX Ultimate"
   relay_count: "2"

 packages:
   smarthomeyourself.tx-ultimate: github://SmartHome-yourself/sonoff-tx-ultimate-for-esphome/tx_ultimate.yaml@main

+esphome:
+  name: ${name}
+  name_add_mac_suffix: false

 api:
 ota:

 wifi:
   ssid: !secret wifi_ssid
   password: !secret wifi_password

   ap:
     ssid: ${friendly_name} AP
     password: "top_secret"